Topiramate extended-release capsulesPronunciation

 Constipation; diarrhea; dizziness; drowsiness; dry mouth; flushing; headache; loss of appetite; nausea; nervousness; stomach pain or upset; symptoms of upper respiratory tract infection (eg, cough, mild sore throat, running or stuffy nose, sneezing); taste changes; tiredness; trouble sleeping; weakness; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; bone pain; burning, numbness, or tingling; chest pain; confusion; decreased coordination; decreased or painful urination; fever, chills, or persistent cough or sore throat; loss of consciousness; memory problems; menstrual changes; muscle or joint pain, cramps, or weakness; new or worsening mental or mood changes (eg, aggressiveness, agitation, anxiety, depression, exaggerated feeling of well-being, hostility, impulsiveness, inability to sit still, irritability, panic attacks, restlessness); red, swollen, blistered, or peeling skin; ringing in the ears; severe or persistent drowsiness; severe stomach, side, or back pain; significant weight loss; speech problems; stupor; suicidal thoughts or actions; tremor; trouble walking; unusual bruising or bleeding; unusual eye movements.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bone pain; burning, numbness, or tingling; chest pain; confusion; decreased coordination; decreased or painful urination; fever, chills, or persistent cough or sore throat; loss of consciousness; memory problems; menstrual changes; muscle or joint pain, cramps, or weakness; new or worsening mental, mood, or behavior changes (eg, aggressiveness, agitation, anxiety, depression, exaggerated feeling of well-being, hostility, impulsiveness, inability to sit still, irritability, panic attacks, restlessness); red, swollen, blistered, or peeling skin; ringing in the ears; severe or persistent drowsiness; severe stomach, side, or back pain; significant weight loss; speech problems; stupor; suicidal thoughts or actions; symptoms of bleeding (eg, throwing up blood or vomit that looks like coffee grounds; coughing up blood; blood in the urine; black, red, or tarry stools; bleeding from the gums; unusual vaginal bleeding; bruises without a reason or bruises that get bigger; any bleeding that is severe or that you cannot stop); tremor; trouble focusing; trouble walking; unusual eye movements.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.